ifykenchi/reactapp/README.md

 ## Overview

-I created a simple app that fetches a list of 20 users and added a dropdown functionality to display additional details for testing.
+I created a simple app that fetches a list of 20 users from a local Restful API and added a dropdown functionality to display additional details.
+I also wrote tests for the frontEnd and Backend.

 ## Features

 - **Vitest Integration**
 - **React Testing Library**
+- **Node.js**

 ### Viewing Test Coverage